-Infections caused by viruses will clear up on their own over time.
-Sinus infections caused by bacteria are treated with antibiotics.
+Infections caused by viruses typically clear up on their own over time.
+Sinus infections caused by bacteria may require treatment with antibiotics.

-The most serious kind of allergic reaction is called anaphylaxis.
-It can cause your throat and mouth to swell up, making it hard to breathe.
+The most serious kind of reaction is called anaphylaxis.
+It can cause your throat and mouth to swell up, making breathing hard.

 Asthma is a chronic condition in which the airways in your lungs become inflamed.
-This swelling makes it harder for air to get into your lungs.
+This swelling makes it harder for air to get out of your lungs.

-You can take asthma medicines daily or during attacks to open up your airways and ease your breathing.
+You can take asthma medication daily or during attacks to open your airways and ease your breathing.

 - cough that may bring up clear or blood-tinged mucus